temurbekkhujaev/distributed-file-system/README.md

 $ python3 client.py mv /dir1/file1 /dir1/dir2/file2
 Same as cp command, the only difference is that it deletes file1 from /dir1 after copying to /dir1/dir2

+1) Metadata of files in DFS(file size and number of blocks it occupy)
+$ python3 client.py info /dir1/file1
+To run this command /dir1/file1 should be avaiable in DFS

 ```
 ##### Stop it using Ctll + C so that it will end the namespace.